TakinB/MovieShowtimes/README.md

 1. Rename .env.example file to .env
 1. Paste your token in the .env file (This is gitignored so won't be commited.)
 1. Log in to OpenAI and add credit to your billing account and generate an API key.
-1. PAste that key in the .env file as well.
+1. Paste that key in the .env file as well.
 1. Make sure you have Node installed.
 [Here](https://github.com/nvm-sh/nvm) is a guide how to install it using nvm.
 1.  on the root directory run:
     `npm install`